'[W]hen you handle books all day long every new one is a friend and a temptation.' (p. 12)

 Within a book lies a trail of a book to a book.

 Regardless, The Historian was a titillating, captivating read.
-And has me searching my bookshelves for the next read, something like it...horror...it must be, horror.
+This book has me searching my bookshelves for the next read, something like it...horror...it must be, horror.
 My teeth long to sink into the flesh of the genre; taste another author's blood...